-In simple terms, it could be referred as a balance in a system to maintain a stable internal environment for the survival of the animal.
-If the homeostasis regulates successfully, life continues or if unsuccessful, death or disaster occurs.
+In simple terms, it could be referred to as a balance in a system to maintain a stable internal environment for the survival of the animal.
+If the homeostasis regulates successfully, life continues or if unsuccessful, death might occur.

 The regulation of homeostasis consist of three mechanisms:

 - Control Center

 Receptor: The receptor acts as a receiver.
 It receives changes in the environment.

 Control Center: The Control Center is also known as an integration centre.
 It receives all the information that the receptor has collected from the changes in the environment.

 Effector: As the name suggests, it responds to the commands of the control centre.
 It could either oppose or change the stimulus.

 The entire process continuously works to maintain homeostasis regulation.
 For instance – The regulation of body temperature- The blood vessels (effector) and sweat glands in our skin maintains the temperature.
 There are receptors in the skin that communicates information to the brain which acts as the control centre.

 Also Read: Thermoregulation

 The failure of homeostasis function in an internal environment will result in many diseases.
 A functional component of homeostasis can malfunction due to an inherited defect or by affected disease.